puppetlabs/puppet-docs/source/pe/2.0/cloudprovisioner_overview.markdown

 vSphere server and populate the other options with the appropriate credentials.

-Provisioning with VMWare
+Provisioning with VMware
 -----------------------------------

-Puppet Enteprise can help with creating and managing VMWare virtual machines on your vSphere server using vCenter.
+Puppet Enteprise can help with creating and managing VMware virtual machines on your vSphere server using vCenter.

-If you're new to VMWare vSphere then we recommend looking at the [vSphere documentation](http://www.vmware.com/support/pubs/vs_pages/vsp_pubs_esx40_vc40.html).
+If you're new to VMware vSphere then we recommend looking at the [vSphere documentation](http://www.vmware.com/support/pubs/vs_pages/vsp_pubs_esx40_vc40.html).

-### Listing VMWare vSphere instances
+### Listing VMware vSphere instances

 Let's get started by listing the machines currently on our vSphere server.
 We do this by running the `puppet node_vmware list` command.